storj/dashborj/README.md

 -----

 Things you need:
-A Hetzner token set in your environment as HCLOUD_TOKEN ~/.ssh private key certificates corresponding to these servers ~/.ssh known_hosts entries corresponding to these servers
+ - A Hetzner token set in your environment as HCLOUD_TOKEN
+ - ~/.ssh private key certificates corresponding to these servers
+ - ~/.ssh known_hosts entries corresponding to these servers

 Usage
 -----

-`dashborj` then open a browser to http://localhost:8090
+`go run .` then open a browser to http://localhost:8090

 Design
 ------